FormicAcidGD/24charts/README.md

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:
-- You hopefully have a web browser installed (You're viewing this thru something else aren't you lol).
+- You hopefully have a web browser installed (You're viewing this thru a terminal aren't you lol).

 ### Accessing 24Charts